-Throughout John’s writings, he makes simple statements that describe God’s nature: God is “truthful” (3:33); God is “spirit” (Jn.
+Throughout John’s writings, he makes simple statements that describe God’s nature: God is “truthful” (Jn.
+3:33); God is “spirit” (Jn.
 4:24); God is “light,” (1 Jn.
-1:5); “faithful and just” (1 Jn.
+1:5); “faithful and just to forgive” (1 Jn.
 1:9); “greater than our hearts” (1 Jn.
-3:20); “God is love” (4:8; 4:16).
-In essence, God is a non-material, personal, loving being who is morally perfect, honest, and fair in all his judgments as he pardons for the sake of establishing and maintaining a relationship with us.
+3:20); “God is love” (1 Jn.
+4:8; 4:16).
+In essence, God is a non-material, personal, loving being who is morally perfect, honest, and fair in all his judgments as he pardons for the sake of establishing or restoring a relationship with us.
 These features, to some extent, ring true for members of God’s family.

 To Consider: The excellencies of God’s love are beyond imagination!
 God’s love is unconditional (Deut.
 7:6-8; Jn.
 15:12; 2 Tim.
 1:9), unmerited (Hos.
 14:4; Rom.
 5:6, 8), incomprehensible (Ps.
 108:4; Eph.
 3:19); everlasting (Ex.
 15:13; Ps.
 119:76; 136; Is.
 54:10; Jer.
 31:3; Lam.
 3:32), tender and gentle (Ps.
 86:5; Is.
 49:15; Hos.
 11:1, 3-4; Zeph.
 3:17), our highest goal in life (Ps.
 63:3; Pr.
 19:22).

 Since God is “love,” then what is love?
 When defining love, John thinks in terms of initiative and sacrifice.
 And, when thinking in terms of initiative and sacrifice, John thinks in terms of Jesus.
 Therefore, when defining love, John thinks in terms of Jesus.